rustworkshop/rustworkshop.co/meetup.md

 Some bar/cinema style snacks available from venue.

-"Sarv's slice" pizza bar serves tasty pizzas.
-Last orders 9:15pm.
+~~"Sarv's slice" pizza bar serves tasty pizzas.
+Last orders 9:15pm.~~ closed awaiting new caterer so we're down to popcorn and sweets 😭, so best eat before you come.
+Subway & Kokoro are nearby options.

 ## Wifi